badola/blog/cpp/if_you_see_cut_paste.md

 Therefore, since C++11, `std::rotate` returns an iterator to the new position of the previously-last iterator.
 Maybe it won’t be used, but it was already computed anyway.
-As we will see now, in the below examples, how critical this "Law of Useful Return" can be.
+As we will see now, in the below examples, how critical this **Law of Useful Return** can be.
-It also completes the interface of `std::rotate` by allowing identity permutation.
+It also completes the interface of `std::rotate` by allowing *identity permutation*.

-The one-liner to remember `std::rotate` is :
+The one-liner to remember `rotate` is :
-> **If you see cut-paste, it is std::rotate.**
+> **If you see cut-paste, it is rotate.**

-(repeat it 3 times - "If you see cut-paste, it is std::rotate." - and you have already mastered rotate)
+(repeat it 3 times - "If you see cut-paste, it is rotate." - and you have already mastered rotate)

-So, if you see any use case where you have to cut the data and paste it somewhere, it can be easily achieved by `std::rotate`.
-The power of `rotate` comes from the fact that all elements move together.

 In short, we can re-interpret rotate :

-    std::rotate(ForwardIt first, ForwardIt n_first, ForwardIt last ) -> ForwardIt
+    rotate(ForwardIt first, ForwardIt n_first, ForwardIt last ) -> ForwardIt
 as

-    std::rotate(paste_location, cut_start_location, cut_end_location) -> cursor_location
+    rotate(paste_location, cut_start_location, cut_end_location) -> cursor_location

+So, if you see any use case where you have to cut the data and paste it somewhere, it can be easily achieved by `rotate`.
+The power of `rotate` comes from the fact that all elements move together.

 So lets learn by taking an example.
 Suppose you are given a name in the order => `FirstName,LastName`